Content Overview:

 2023 Düsseldorf Introduction – Experience Japan Up Close

-Japan Day Düsseldorf is not just a cultural event but also an impressive platform showcasing some of the most fascinating aspects of Japanese culture.
-Under the banner of cosplay, Ikebana, and other cultural highlights, the festival presents a captivating display of creative expression and traditional elegance.
+Japan Day (Japan-Tag) Düsseldorf is not only a cultural event but also an impressive stage for some of the most fascinating aspects of Japanese culture.
+Under the banner of cosplay, ikebana, and other cultural highlights, the festival presents a captivating display of creative expression and traditional elegance.